-Windu Kisworo has been a key player in Indonesia’s justice sector reform movement since 1998, and currently leads a civil society strengthening program that promotes access to justice, legal aid, court reform and counter-corruption.
-In prior Foundation programs, Mr. Kisworo also worked with various formal justice sector institutions, providing technical inputs to Indonesia’s Attorney General Office’s bureaucratic reform efforts, as well as to the initial development of the Supreme Court’s Blue Print for Reform 2010-2025.
+Windu Kisworo was a key player in Indonesia’s justice sector reform movement since 1998, and led a civil society strengthening program that promotes access to justice, legal aid, court reform and counter-corruption.
+In prior Foundation programs, Kisworo also worked with various formal justice sector institutions, providing technical inputs to Indonesia’s Attorney General Office’s bureaucratic reform efforts, as well as to the initial development of the Supreme Court’s Blue Print for Reform 2010-2025.

-Education: Master of Law from the University of Melbourne (2007) and Bachelors of Law from the University of Indonesia (1998).
+Education: Master’s degree in Law from the University of Melbourne (2007) and bachelor’s degree in Law from the University of Indonesia (1998).